 Most Americans are familiar with toning.
 Used to remove residue from your cleansers as well as any pollutants from the day, toners are often considered an essential step in one's skincare routine.
 In Korean skincare, toners prep—or "refresh"—the skin for the following step, the essence.
-They also help keep the skin's PH at a healthy level.
+They are also meant to help keep the skin's PH at a healthy level.

 The essence might be the least understood part of the Korean skincare routine.
 Though the formulation of an essence seems quite similar to that of a toner, their use and effects are very different.
 Many Korean women consider the essence to be the most important step of the skincare routine because it is meant to soothe skin at the cellular level, accelerating natural turnover and encouraging a smoother, healthier complexion.

 All toners and essences are not made equal, and as with any skin care product you introduce into your routine, you should pay close attention to the ingredients.
 Depending on your skin type, you might look for toners that work to refine pores, fight acne, soothe redness, or deliver hydration.
 Essences tend to be a bit more similar, but trial-and-error will help you figure out which kind is right for you.
 Read on for some of our favorite picks in both categories.